-The Violence Against Women Reauthorization Act of 2013 (VAWA) has defined Stalking as: (i) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to (A) Fear for the person's safety or the safety of others; or (B) Suffer substantial emotional distress.
+The Violence Against Women Reauthorization Act of 2013 (VAWA) has defined Stalking as:

-(ii) For the purposes of this definition; (A) course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property.
-(B) Reasonable persons may mean a reasonable person under similar circumstances and with similar identities to the victim.
-(C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment of counseling. (iii)
+- 1. Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - a.
+Fear for the person's safety or the safety of others; or - b.
+Suffer substantial emotional distress. - 2.
+For the purposes of this definition; - a.
+Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - b.
+Reasonable persons may mean a reasonable person under similar circumstances and with similar identities to the victim. - c.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment of counseling.